Wisdom Teeth Removal FAQs

 Wisdom teeth are your third set of molars.
 They usually emerge around your late teens to early 20s.
 That’s why they are called wisdom teeth, because they arrive at a time when you might have earned some knowledge about the world around you.

 Some men and women have wisdom teeth that are properly aligned and come in with no problems.
-Often, however, these teeth don’t have enough room to emerge properly and are misaligned in some way.
+Often, however, these teeth do not have enough room to emerge properly and are misaligned in some way.

 Wisdom teeth may need to be removed if they create a crowding problem.
 It’s not uncommon for wisdom teeth to come in at an angle or even be horizontally aligned.
 That can place undue pressure on your nearby teeth and potentially cause damage.